HuskyDG/huskydg.github.io/vmos/geektool/README.md

 From VMOS PRO v1.4.6, change properties in `/system/build.prop` may no longer be affected and change the file `/vmos.prop` or `/system.prop` will not be applied as VMOS Pro will always reset `/vmos.prop`, change properties with this option is a good way to go!

-If you get bootloop after changing any prop through `/tool_files/system.prop`, you can disable it, read FAQ bellow!
+Also any changes through `/tool_files/system.prop` can be disabled when you got any problem, read FAQ bellow!

 ### **Install modifications**